 The organization of this humanities lab is divided into divisions or mini-labs for the investigation of local histories, allowing a number of projects to be in production simultaneously.
 Each mini-lab is affiliated with Bard faculty and/or staff and a range of community and local historians.
 The labs operate under the guidance of the Lab Coordinator, Gretta Tritch Roman, and with the contributions of a team of student lab assistants.

-Read more about our current mini-labs
+Read more about our current mini-labs and projects

 Mobile History Van